 CBRC recognizes that reconciliation requires more than an endorsement.
 Instead, an organization must do the work to learn from Indigenous partners and to participate actively in decolonization.
 That is what we describe as our path or journey of Truth and Reconciliation.
-The Two-Spirit Longhouse seeks to empower both Indigenous and non-Indigenous peoples to reverse historical harms and inequities.

 These foundational reports offer a way forward, providing examples of concrete actions and social policies that can be undertaken in order to achieve true reconciliation.
 CBRC is committed to localizing these recommendations and calls to action and justice, so that we can do our part as a community organization dedicated to Two-Spirit, queer, and trans health.

 Truth and Reconciliation Commission of Canada